Senior Travel

 7. Travel at Your Own Pace

-Traveling to a new place can be exciting, and you may be eager to flow with the crowds and see every sight on your list.
+Traveling to a new place can be exciting, and you may be eager to follow the crowds and see every sight on your list.

 As a retiree, you may have more freedom to stay in your destination longer and stretch out your trip accordingly.